 Critical Reasoning: Conclusion Weakening Questions

-Which of the following, if true, casts the most doubt on the argument's conclusion?
+Which of the following, if true, most seriously calls into question the argument's conclusion?